HewlettPackard/hpe3par_pstoolkit/README.md

 ## Supported Host operating systems and PowerShell versions

-PowerShell Toolkit for HPE Primera and HPE 3PAR works with PowerShell 3.0 and later upto PowerShell 5.1, PowerShell Core 6.x and PowerShell 7.
+PowerShell Toolkit for HPE Primera and HPE 3PAR works with PowerShell 3.0 and later up to PowerShell 5.1, PowerShell Core 6.x, and PowerShell 7.
 You can use this Toolkit in the following environments:

 - Microsoft Windows 2019
 - Microsoft Windows Server 2016